devopssteps/linux-crash-course/module-03.md

 ---

-> “If you don’t know these 4 Linux commands, you can’t survive in DevOps — let me show you why.”
+> “If you don’t know these 4 Linux commands, you can’t survive in DevOps.”

 ---